Icy, cold winter weather can leave your hands dry, and your skin chapped!

-Dry, cracked lips are not fabulous at any age and especially not after 40 when we’re already battling loss of volume and fine lines.
-Buffing away dead skin helps to keep them hydrated, protects them from chapping, and preps them for a perfect lipstick application.
+Dry, cracked lips are not fabulous at any age, especially not after 40 when we’re already battling the loss of volume and fine lines.
+Buffing away dead skin helps keep them hydrated, protects them from chapping, and preps them for a perfect lipstick application.

-My girlfriend Karen would not let me write this post without promising to mention Chanel Hydro Beauty Nourishing Lip Care.
-Yes, it is expensive but not only is it one of the best lip moisturizers she has ever used, if not the best, it makes her lips look plumper and feel buttery soft, and a little goes a long way so it lasts for a very long time, she tells me.
-Can’t wait to try it!
+My girlfriend Karen would not let me write this post without promising to mention Chanel Hydra Beauty Nourishing Lip Care.
+Yes, it is expensive, but not only is it one of the best lip moisturizers she has ever used, if not the best, but it also makes her lips look plumper and feel buttery soft, and a little goes a long way, so it lasts for a very long time, she tells me.
+I can’t wait to try it!

 It really does matter when you slather on your moisturizer if you want the maximum effect.
 The best time to moisturize is when your skin is slightly damp, so immediately after you towel-dry following a bath, shower, or after washing your hands.
 Pat it on, don’t rub it hard to seal it in and create a barrier.